Swietlik19/clear-js-lessons/readme.md

-Making lessons from the channel of Vladilen Minin
+Making lessons for clear JavaScript from the channel of Vladilen Minin